ArtemiyUlyanov/Uptodate-Frontend/README.md

 ## License

-This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
-You can view the full license at [https://creativecommons.org/licenses/by-nc/4.0/](https://creativecommons.org/licenses/by-nc/4.0/).
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file or the full text at [MIT License](https://opensource.org/licenses/MIT) for details.

 ## Overview